shakfu/karma_re/README.md

 ## Status

+So far the project has produced three variants (which may not have the full featureset of `karma~` 1.6):

-- This is still a work in progress but the refactored mono version seemingly works ok, and an experimental stereo version is also included based on the refactored code.
+1. A refactored mono version which seemingly works ok,
+2. An experimental stereo version based on (1)
+3. An experimental `mc.` variant based on (1)

 Here are some graphs to illustrate the changes: